nhbatdorf/CrapsSimulator/README.md

 [Tested and Approved!]
 Test random number generator and get correct probabilities for rolling one die and then two dice.

-Create GUI that is responsive and easy to use that caters to a fast paced data entry/display environment.
+[Currently Under Construction] Create GUI that is responsive and easy to use that caters to a fast paced data entry/display environment.

 Create algorithm that displays suggested lines of play based on previous rolls of dice.